manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 ## Task 4: Remove Oracle Database from managed targets

-You can remove targets, such as database instances, database systems, CDBs, PDBs, and so on from Oracle EM.
-After removing a target, you cannot manage it from Oracle EM anymore.
+You can remove targets, such as database instances, database systems, CDBs, PDBs, and so on from EM.
+After removing a target, you cannot manage it from Oracle Enterprise Manager anymore.
 You can remove Oracle Databases or PDBs one at a time.
 You cannot remove multiple Oracle Databases together in a single step.

-In this task, you will remove the target database instance, *orcl1*, from Oracle EM including the CDB and PDB.
+In this task, you will remove the target database instance, *orcl1*, from EM including the CDB and PDB.

-> **Note:** Removing a target Oracle Database from Oracle EM does not delete or deinstall the database from the host system.
+> **Note:** Removing a target Oracle Database from EM does not delete or deinstall the database from the host system.

 1. On the Databases page, select the target Oracle Database that you want to remove.
 	The values may differ depending on the system you are using.